Hadjimamas/Testing_Project/README.md

 2. All Matches for a specific team
 3. Organize more the Standing, Scorers and Teams screens
 4. Implement the statistics for a match from the API and find a way to implement them
-5. Check how it looks to implement GIFs instead of icons at some points
-6. Create a search bar to search into the List
+5. Create a search bar to search into the List

 - **Bold Example**
 - _Italian_